and the calm is deep where the quiet waters flow

 Wei Wuxian avoided looking in Jiang Cheng and Lan Wangji’s direction as he followed her advice.
 Only one large table in the corner of the dining room still had room to sit, and that part of the bench was half-way occupied by a heavyset man armed to the teeth.
 He gave Wei Wuxian a long glare when he sat, which Wei Wuxian gave back in boredom.

-From afar, he saw the young woman make her way through the guests.
+From afar, he saw the young kunze girl make her way through the guests.
 A surprising number of them seemed not to be bothered by her status as she spoke with them, though a few dismissed her without so much as a word.
 She simply bowed and went on to the next when it happened.
 She spoke to Lan Wangji last.

 Wei Wuxian felt tired.
-He ate the tepid soup put in front of him without much appetite.
+He ate the tepid soup in front of him without much appetite.
 The chill of resentful energy had not stopped clinging to his skin; when he rubbed his forearms to create heat, he shivered.

 He was not surprised to see the girl come back to his side a few moments later and say, “This master in white says he is willing to share with you.”